Skip to content

 SBA vs Conventional for Veterinary Real Estate

-Conventional real estate financing may work well when the deal is strong, the borrower is well qualified, and the lender has an appetite for the property and project.
+Conventional real estate financing may work perfectly when the deal is strong and you are well-qualified.
+It is a good choice if the lender already has a strong appetite for commercial property in your area.

 Best fit for real estate

-• SBA may be a strong fit when long-term structure matters most
+• SBA may be a strong fit when long-term structure and lower down payments matter most

-• Conventional may be a strong fit when the borrower and project fit standard bank criteria well
+• Conventional may be a strong fit when the borrower and project easily fit standard bank criteria

 SBA vs Conventional for Equipment and Working Capital

-Equipment and working capital needs can sometimes be financed through either route, depending on the broader transaction.
+Equipment and working capital needs can often be financed through either route.
+The best choice depends on your broader transaction.

-Conventional financing may be attractive when the request is simple and the borrower is strong.
+• Conventional financing is usually attractive when the request is small and simple.

 There is no universal answer, because qualification depends on: